Rana Sanga: Campaign in Gujarat

-The battles of Idar were three major battles fought in the principality of Idar between the armies of the two princes of Idar, Bhar Mal who was supported by the Gujarat Sultanate under Muzaffar Shah II and Rai Mal who was supported by the Rajputs under Rana Sanga.
-The main reason for Sangas involvement in these battles was to reinstate Rai Mal to his rightful throne and to weaken the growing power of the Gujarat Sultanate.
-In 1517 Rai Mal with the help of Rana Sanga was able to successfully defeat Muzzafar Shah II and retake his kingdom.
+The three battles of Idar were fought between the armies of its two princes: Bhar Mal (supported by the Gujarat Sultanate under Muzaffar Shah II) and Rai Mal, supported by the Rajputs under Rana Sanga.
+The main reason for Sanga's involvement in these battles was to reinstate Rai Mal to his throne and weaken the growing power of the Gujarat Sultanate.
+Rai Mal, assisted by Rana Sanga, defeated Muzzafar Shah II in 1517 and retook his kingdom.

-In 1520, Sanga invaded Gujarat on the question of the succession of the state of Idar, with his powerful army of 40,000 Rajputs supported by his three vassals.
-Rao Ganga Rathore of Marwar too joined him with a garrison of 8,000 Rajputs.
-The other allies of Rana were Rawal Udai Singh of Vagad and Rao Viram deva of Merta.
-He defeated the Muslim army of Nizam khan and pursued them to Ahmedabad.
-Sanga called off his invasion 20 miles before the capital Ahmedabad.
-He plundered the royal treasuries of Gujarat and destroyed several mosques and built temples over them.
-After a series of victories, Sanga successfully annexed Northern Gujarat and appointed one of his vassals to rule there.
+In 1520, Sanga invaded Gujarat because of the succession of the state of Idar with an army of 40,000 Rajputs supported by his three vassals.
+Rao Ganga Rathore of Marwar also joined him with a garrison of 8,000 Rajputs.
+Sanga's other allies were Rawal Udai Singh of Vagad and Rao Viram of Merta.
+He defeated the Muslim army of Nizam Khan and pursued them to Ahmedabad.
+Sanga called off his invasion 20 miles before the capital, Ahmedabad.
+He plundered the royal treasuries of Gujarat, destroying several mosques and building temples over them.
+After a series of victories, Sanga annexed Idar and appointed Raimal Rathore as a vassal to rule it.